kareemmospeh95-afk/git-cours/README.md

-# git-cours
+# I Create the first template in elzero web school
-for learn git and git hub
+for learn web development

-## project notes